pingcap/talent-plan/rust/projects/project-4/project.md

-There are no new test cases to complete here, but some of the earlier ones will stress this new data structure in challenging ways, your previously-written benchmarks will stress this implementation hard.
+There are no new test cases to complete here, but some of the earlier ones will stress this new data structure in challenging ways, your previously-written benchmamrks will stress this implementation hard.

 ## Part 9: Benchmarking lock-free data structures